Autoresonant Removal of Fusion Products in Mirror Machines

 We generalize the study from mid-plane initial conditions to particles starting at the $z-v_z$ phase space but still with a gyrocenter on the mirror axis.
 In Fig.~\ref{fig: MC_z_initial_vel_15000_1D}, $10^4$ particles were randomly sampled and binned, where, in each bin (pixel), the capture probability was calculated as the fraction of particles captured into AR in the bin.
 The simulation results demonstrate the existence of automatic (the central yellow elliptic region) and stochastic (the outer ring) capture into resonance regimes.
 It was also found that the automatic capture phase space volume increases with $\varepsilon$ (not presented).

-Finally, we study how the chirped drive affects $\alpha$ particles starting off-axis, i.e., gyrating around $r>0$.
-In the calculations presented in Fig. \ref{fig: off_axis_particles}, the initial off-axis distance was tested up to $0.5~$m.
-The simulation results (upper panel) show a weak dependency of the capture probability on the initial gyro-radius, implying the robustness of the AR control for a reasonable range of radii.
+Finally, we study how the chirped drive affects $\alpha$ particles starting off-axis, i.e., gyrating around $r_{gc}>0$.
+In the calculations presented in Fig. \ref{fig: off_axis_particles}, the sensitivity of the capture probability to the initial off-axis distance was tested up to $0.5~$m.
+The simulation results (upper panel) show a weak dependency of the capture probability on the initial $r_{gc}$, implying the robustness of the AR control for a reasonable range of radii.

 It is noted that most of the $\alpha$ particles are born near the center (axially and radially) of a prospective fusion mirror-based machine, where the typical radial length for system parameters considered here is about $0.15~$m \cite{bagryansky2015overview,bagryansky2015threefold}.
-Therefore, the efficiency of a single AR ash removal cycle, which can be calculated by integrating the capture probability function (Figs.~\ref{fig: MC_initial_final_vel_DT_1D}$-$\ref{fig: MC_z_initial_vel_15000_1D}) over the initial particle distribution in $v_z-z-r$ phase space, is expected to be high.
+Therefore, the efficiency of a single AR removal cycle, which can be calculated by integrating the capture probability function (Figs.~\ref{fig: MC_initial_final_vel_DT_1D}$-$\ref{fig: MC_z_initial_vel_15000_1D}) over the initial particle distribution in $v_z-z-r_{gc}$ phase space, is expected to be high.

 The temporal efficiency depends on comparing the time required to accumulate an acceptable amount of $\alpha$ particles in the reactor and the AR removal time.
-We estimate the $\alpha$ accumulation time by $f/n_\text{DT}\langle\sigma v \rangle$, where $f$ is the desired ash to fuel particle ratio, $n_\text{DT}$ is the fuel density, and $\langle\sigma v \rangle$ is averaged fusion reactivity.
-For example, for $f=10^{-3}$, and plasma temperature and density of $15$~keV and $10^{14}$~cm$^{-3}$, respectively, one finds a production time of $\sim25~$ms, which is sufficiently longer than the 2~ms AR chirp cycle that removes most of the accumulated ash particle.
+We estimate the $\alpha$ accumulation time by $f/n_\text{DT}\langle\sigma v \rangle$, where $f$ is the desired product to fuel particle ratio, $n_\text{DT}$ is the fuel density, and $\langle\sigma v \rangle$ is averaged fusion reactivity.
+For example, for $f=10^{-3}$, and plasma temperature and density of $15$~keV and $10^{14}$~cm$^{-3}$, respectively, one finds a production time of $\sim25$~ms, which is sufficiently longer than the few ms AR chirp cycle that removes most of the accumulated $\alpha$ particles.

 Collisions affect the capture into AR by increasing the threshold value, $\varepsilon_\text{cr}$ and broadening its width \cite{barth2009autoresonantT}.
 These effects can be overcome for weak collisions by increasing the driving amplitude, $\varepsilon$.
-Since the typical cooling time of an $\alpha$ particle is hundreds of milliseconds while the chirping time is less than $2~$ms, the considered system is weakly collisional.
+Since the typical cooling time of an $\alpha$ particle is hundreds of milliseconds while the chirping time is less than $10~$ms, the considered system is weakly collisional.